-There are so many different types of cleaning sponges for the house that sometimes it you may not even realize that there's a better one you could be using for your daily cleaning chores.
-Whether it's for dish washing, wiping down the counter tops, or removing animal hair from furniture, we highlight the best uses for a variety of cleaning sponges, to make your daily cleaning tasks easier than ever before!
+There are so many different types of cleaning sponges for the house that sometimes you may not even realize that there's a better one you could be using for your daily cleaning chores.
+Whether it's for dish washing, wiping down countertops, or removing animal hair from furniture, the sponge is an incredibly useful cleaning tool.

-Check out these different types of cleaning sponges and their uses!
+Check out these different types of cleaning sponges and their uses:

 Cellulose sponges are made from wood pulp, and the small holes inside them help to absorb liquid and hold it inside the sponge for easy cleaning.
 These sponges work well on dishes, countertops, bathroom surfaces, and everyday spills.
 However, they can be difficult to fully rinse out so do not use them to wipe up raw egg or raw meat juices.
-A disposable paper towel is a better option in those cases.
+A disposable paper towel is a better option than a cellulose sponge in those cases.

 A Dobie is a classic and still a popular general cleaning sponge for everyday messes as well.
-It’s a non-scratch cleaning pad and is also perfect for cleaning copper, non-stick cookware and china.
+It’s a non-scratch cleaning pad and is also perfect for cleaning copper, non-stick cookware, and china.

 Sea sponges are a natural sponge that grows on the ocean’s floors.
-Because they are truly 100% natural, they are extremely earth-friendly, and great for multiple purposes, including bathing and cosmetics but are also great for cleaning of all kinds, such as, dish washing, bathing and exfoliation, and car washing.
-There are many different types of sea sponges, some more hard, some more soft, so make sure you find the level of softness that works for your cleaning job.
+Because they are truly 100% natural, they are extremely earth-friendly and great for multiple purposes, including bathing, cosmetics, and cleaning of all kinds.
+For example, you can use them for washing dishes, bathing, and exfoliation.
+There are many different types of sea sponges—some harder, some softer—so make sure you find the right one for your cleaning job!